OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/create-client-only-routes.md

 In order to create client-only routes in Gatsby we need to:

-- Add a new page, or pages, in *src/pages/* that will be responsible for handling any routes marked as client only.
+- Add a new page, or pages, in *src/pages/* that will be responsible for handling any routes marked as client-only.
-- Use the `createPage` API in *gatsby-node.js* to declare which routes should be considered client only.
+- Use the `createPage` API in *gatsby-node.js* to declare which routes should be considered client-only.
-- In our example, which deals with private routes we need to define a new `PrivateRoute` component that we can use to make routes only accessible to authenticated users.
+- In our example, which deals with private routes, we need to define a new `PrivateRoute` component that we can use to make routes only accessible to authenticated users.
 This part isn't required if you're dealing with public routes.
-- Define components that will render the content of these routes in the client
+- Define components that will render the content of these routes in the client.

 ## Reach router

-Under the hood Gatsby uses [@reach/router](https://reach.tech/router/) to handle routing within your application.
-Which means you can write code just like you would with any application using @react/router for application routing.
+Under the hood, Gatsby uses [@reach/router](https://reach.tech/router/) to handle routing within your application.
+So, you can write code just like you would with any application using @react/router for application routing.

 ## Define your routes

 Start by creating a new Gatsby page at *src/pages/user.js*.
 Gatsby treats any file in *src/pages/* as representative of a page, and creates a route that corresponds with the file name.
 In this case *user.js* maps to *localhost:8000/user*.
-Instead of defining a component that renders HTML though, we'll instead use the Router component to from [@reach/router](https://reach.tech/router) to delegate to another component depending on the route being used.
+Instead of defining a component that renders HTML, we'll use the Router component from [@reach/router](https://reach.tech/router) to delegate to another component depending on the route being used.

 Example *src/pages/user.js*: